 - Click on Allow to grant the permissions.

-Now that you’ve installed the add-on in the Google Sheets directory, here are the steps you need to follow to use a tool to import JSON to the spreadsheet:
+Now that you’ve installed the add-on in the Google Sheets directory, here are the steps you need to follow to use a tool for Google Sheet import JSON to the spreadsheet:

 - Head over to the spreadsheet tab

 - Click on Extensions in the top bar.

 - Click on Apipheny – API connector and then on Enable Apipheny.